k21971/EvilHack/doc/evilhack-changelog.md

 - Lolth will be peaceful towards Drow players under the right circumstances
 - Penalty for a chaotic Drow killing Lolth
+- Attempt to make Wizards less reliant on weapons, focus more on spellcasting